ghosert/VimProject/note.md

 Any ubuntu tool chains and neovim setup should be added into ~/docker and ~/.config/nvim/ and git push to persist neovim tips should be added to [[neovim-tips]]

-- [ ] Setup neovim for Java
+- [ ] Setup neovim for Java(linux, mac): https://www.youtube.com/watch?v=TryxysOh-fI
+- [ ] Search TODO in ~/.config/nvim/init.lua
 - [ ] Move everything from my Ubuntu Desktop to docker container
-- [ ] Search TODO in ~/.config/nvim/init.lua
 - [ ] lazydocker, httpie, lazy git
 - [ ] add more shortcut tips to [[neovim-tips]] by going through ~/.config/nvim/init.lua
 - [ ] Looks like you can customize chatgpt plugin in neovim to create more prompts for new features.